Dancing Queen (album): Commercial performance

 In the US, the album debuted at number three on the Billboard 200 with first-week sales of 153,000 album-equivalent units, becoming Cher's highest debut sales for an album in the United States.
 It also ties the record for Cher's highest-charting solo album on that chart, which she first reached when her album Closer to the Truth also debuted and peaked at number three.
 It went on to spend 8 weeks in the chart.

 The album also debuted at number two in Canada, Cher's highest peak for a studio album there since 1998's Believe.
 Dancing Queen went on to be certified gold by Music Canada for sales of over 40,000 copies.

-In the UK the album debuted at number two as well, giving Cher her highest-charting studio album there since 1992's Greatest Hits: 1965–1992, with 22,677 units.
+In the UK the album debuted at number two as well, giving Cher her highest-charting studio album there since 1991's Love Hurts, with 22,677 units.
 The album was certified silver by the British Phonographic Industry (BPI) for selling over 60,000 copies and landed at number 91 on the year end chart for 2018.
+As of October 2023, Dancing Queen had to-date consumption of over 92,000 units in the UK.
 In Ireland, the album gave Cher her first top ten album in 20 years when it debuted at number ten.

 In Australia the album debuted at number two, making it Cher's highest-charting studio album there since Heart of Stone topped the chart in 1989.

 The album also reached the top five in Hungary, peaking at number five, as well as placing 61st in the country's year-end chart.

 Track listing

-All tracks are written by Benny Andersson, Björn Ulvaeus, and Stig Anderson and produced by Mark Taylor (tracks 1-7 and 9-10) and Benny Andersson (track 8), except where noted.
+All tracks are written by Benny Andersson, Björn Ulvaeus, and Stig Anderson and produced by Mark Taylor (tracks 1–7 and 9–10) and Benny Andersson (track 8), except where noted.